 Handwork accessed from land is occurring at a medium level across the whole estuary, although this is mostly recreational.
 The main areas for shellfish collection are Cockwood and Cocklesands, where there is very easy access to mussel beds.
 Some cockles and winkles are also collected in these areas, however the Exe currently has no classified area for cockle harvesting so this cannot occur commercially (but it does occur recreationally).
 During May and June 2016 D&S IFCA conducted survey visits to the estuary to identify the level of Intertidal handwork occurring (results can be found in Annex 6).
 The surveys looked at shellfish collection, crab tiling, and bait digging.
 Shellfish collection made up approximately 1/3 of these activities, with slightly higher levels on the eastern shore (around Cockle Sands).
 The majority of the activity took place on spring tides, with slightly higher levels at weekends than on weekdays, so it is naturally temporally limited.
 The highest number of people seen working on the estuary at one time was 10, but the average for both shores was approx. 4 people.
 On the occasion when 10 people were seen, one family collecting cockles recreationally accounted for 6 people (4 adults, 2 children).
 These large groups do not occur frequently.
 Commercial activity was significantly lower than the recreational, with only one or two commercial hand-gatherers operating at any one time on the estuary.
-This assessment only considers the commercial activity.
+Whilst this assessment only considers the commercial activity, it is important to be aware of the recreational activity level.